Y-jiji/KDTree-Rust/README.md

 # phase-3: Fearless Cocurrency with Rust

-In phase-3, we will implement a multi-threaded version of our KD-Tree searching.
+The rust standard library enables programmers to express multi-threading semantic in an elegant way.

-The rust standard library enables expressing multi-threading in an elegant way.
+In phase-3, we will implement a multi-threaded version of our KD-Tree searching algorithm with the power of `std::thread`.
+It supposed to be the most effortless phase in this tutorial.

 ## step-1